 - Po, near the end of the film, coming to rescue the Five and stop Shen.

 - Master Shifu and Masters Croc and Ox, shortly afterward, coming to help Po and the Five.

 - Po's father in Po's flashback when two wolves were about to attack baby Po.

 - Big Eater:

 - Blatant Lies: Shen's claim to Po that he was abandoned because his parents didn't love him.
-Presumably because, perceiving his own parents as having hated him, it's the most painful thing he can imagine to inflict on an enemy.
+Shen's belief that his parents hated him being the main source of his anguish, he turns this on Po as it's the most painful thing Shen can imagine.

 - Break Them by Talking: When Po confronts Shen in the foundry, the peacock manages to gain the upper hand by claiming that Po's parents didn't love him and abandoned him.

 - Brick Joke: When entering the prison, Monkey promises to warn the Furious Five with a "Caw-CAW!" to which it is pointed out how much it sounds like Crane, who protests by saying he never says that.
 At the finale of the film, Crane uses his "Wings of Justice!
 Caw-CAW!"